-Moreover, the source of data for the independent variables of formal institutions such as the number of procedures for starting a business (PRO) was taken from the World Bank's Doing Business project which provides the number of procedures that are officially required for an entrepreneur to start up and formally operate an industrial or commercial business (Álvarez and Urbano, 2011; Aparicio et al., 2016).
-The second formal institution for the education and training variable (TEDU) was measured as the percentage of the population with tertiary education in the country, as obtained from the UNESCO database, indicating the percentage of the population with business and entrepreneurial skills (Álvarez and Urbano, 2011; Chowdhury et al., 2015).
-The third formal institution for access to credit (AC) was measured from the overall domestic credit to the private sector provided by banks as a share of GDP; it comes from the WDI dataset (Álvarez and Urbano, 2011).
+formal institution for the education and training variable (TEDU) was measured as the percentage of the population with tertiary education in the country, as obtained from the UNESCO database, indicating the percentage of the population with business and entrepreneurial skills (Álvarez and Urbano, 2011; Chowdhury et al., 2015).
+The third formal institution for access to credit (AC) was measured from the overall domestic credit to the private sector provided by banks as a share of GDP; it comes from the

+WDI dataset (Álvarez and Urbano, 2011).
 A final dimension of the formal institution is the availability of the latest technologies in a country (TA).
 This variable was measured from how favourable the environment is for the diffusion of technological change and was obtained from the Global Competitiveness Report (GCR) (Acs et al., 2008b; Stenholm et al., 2013).

 Finally, given that the level of economic development of countries is considered a critical factor in explaining entrepreneurial activity (Wennekers et al., 2005; Acs et al., 2014a), this study controlled the country's annual percentage growth rate of GDP at market prices (GDPg).
-In line with other studies, this data source was obtained from the World Bank (Bowen and De Clercq, 2008; Levie and Autio, 2011; Fuentelsaz et al., 2015).
+In line with other studies, these data sources were obtained from the World Bank (Bowen and De Clercq, 2008; Levie and Autio, 2011; Fuentelsaz et al., 2015).

 Table 1 presents a list of dependent and independent variables used in this study, including their sources.
-Our final sample consisted of a balanced panel with data on 154 observations and 14 countries (see Appendix 1 for a list of post-communist countries with their mean values).
+Our final sample consisted of a balanced panel with data on 126 observations and 14 countries (see Appendix1 for a list of post-communist countries with their mean values).